Kroiririoroirkk/cmu-project/README.md

 This graph however muddles two different effects: the loss may be getting worse because I am choosing a value of $M$ which is farther away from the optimal value, or it may be getting worse because our value for $K$ is becoming less and less suited for $M$ as I move $M$ farther away from $M_{\mathrm{opt}}$.
 A better procedure would be to calculate, for each value of $M$, the best value of $K$ for that value of $M$, and then plot the associated loss.
 One may think of the purpose of $K$ as scaling the input observations so that the estimator variance matches the input variance and our estimator is unbiased.
 Once this gain is appropriately calibrated, the variance of the posterior mean should match the variance of the process.
 Thus, all of the dynamics of interest is controlled by $M$.
 I will explore this theme more both in a later section where I simulated the loss landscape for a 1D process and in future weeks.

-Next, let's see how learnable the task is.
+Next, let’s see how learnable the task is.
 I initialized a neural network with random values of $M$ and $K$ (to be more detailed, each entry was randomly chosen from a Gaussian distribution with mean zero and standard deviation $0.1$, where $0.1$ was chosen so that the states of the neural network would not blow up) and set the initial state of the neurons to be $(100,100,100)^T$, matching the initial state of the hidden Markov process.
 Before training, the neural network performs very poorly:

 ![RNN before training](img/week1/rnn_before_training.png)